piwesajopo/dart-learn1_cc-check/source-code-analysis.md

 ### Dynamic variables

-We've seen that you can declare a variable both explicitly (using the type name), or explicitly (using the `var` keyword).
+We've seen that you can declare a variable both explicitly (using the type name), or implicitly (using the `var` keyword).
 If you are familiar with other languages you may assume you can only use the `var` keyword when initializing the variable or object on the spot, however Dart has other use for this syntax.

 When you declare a variable using `var` without initializing it, it becomes a Dynamic Variable, which can change it's type over the course of the program's life: